core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The 'boolean' Type

-Leafs of type boolean MUST be encoded using a CBOR true (major type 7, additional information 21) or false data item (major type 7, additional information 20).
+Leafs of type boolean MUST be encoded using a CBOR 'true' (major type 7, additional information 21) or CBOR 'false' (major type 7, additional information 20).

 The following example shows the encoding of an 'enabled' leaf instance set to 'true'.